 The problem is that a good measure of the hazards of these many industries, now being born or regrowing, have many of the known hazards as even some new ones.

 Others such as hexavalent chromium are new and old!
 Stainless Steel welding is much more prevalent plus that realization that hex chrome causes cancer.
 What’s new Isocyanates for one.
-The effort to reduce solvents (VOC’s) in paints, varnishes and sealants has led to vast increase in isocyanates (TDI, MDI, PI) used as the polymerizes in resin coatings as a “safe” substitute for VOC’s – Not so fast!
-Isocyanates can cause an asthmatic reaction in individual applying these resins that are also used in insulation forms.
+The effort to reduce solvents (VOCs) in paints, varnishes, and sealants has led to the vast increase in isocyanates (TDI, MDI, PI) used as the polymerizes in resin coatings as a “safe” substitute for VOC’s – Not so fast!
+Isocyanates can cause an asthmatic reaction in individuals applying these resins that are also used in insulation forms.

 Then there is nanotechnology and ultra-fine particles.
 They are so small that is was assumed they would be exhaled as readily as inhaled.
 Not true.
 They may be very light and minute but they are very numerous and have even vast surface areas available to react with human tissue-in the lungs and even absorbed through the skin.

-Today’s industrial hygienists must continuously update their knowledge of manufacturing processes and equipment, along with their knowledge of the potentially adverse human health effects resulting from exposure to newer feedstocks, intermediates and finished products.
-Today’s industrial hygienist cannot assume there are no potential exposures, just because people are working in a clean room.
+To completely comply and fix the New Chemical Hazards in the Workplace industrial hygienists must continuously update their knowledge of manufacturing processes and equipment, along with their knowledge of the potential adverse human health effects resulting from exposure to newer feedstocks, intermediates and finished products.
+Today’s industrial hygienist cannot assume there are no potential exposures, just because people are working in a cleanroom.